-- We have a range of languages spoken in the school and there are a variety of cultures; - Our pupils are very respectful of each other's ethnicities and cultures.
+- We have a range of languages spoken in the school (currently 29 in addition to English) and there are a variety of cultures; - Our pupils are very respectful of each other's ethnicities and cultures.

 We are committed to working for the equality of all ethnic groups.
 To meet our duties under the Equality Act 2010 we show we have due regard to the need to: